-Figure 3 shows the filter capacitor current detection value under the same output voltage with different detection delay time of the filter capacitor current, where the impedance of the interconnected inductor is 1.0% of the normalized inverter impedance, the admittance of the filter capacitor is 0.25% of the normalized inverter admittance in the 1-kW system.
-The detection of the filter capacitor average current for one switching period is required as shown in Fig. 2.
-However, the filter capacitor current has a large current ripple when the low capacitance of the filter capacitor is applied.
-Because the switching frequency becomes higher than the fundamental frequency component of the output current.
+Figure 3 shows the filter capacitor current detection value under the same output voltage with different detection delay time of the filter capacitor current, where the impedance of the interconnected inductor is 1.0% of the normalized inverter impedance, and the admittance of the filter capacitor is 0.25% of the normalized inverter admittance in the 1-kW system.
+The detection of the filter capacitor average current for one switching period is required, as shown in Fig. 2.
+However, the filter capacitor current has a large current ripple when the low capacitance of the filter capacitor is applied, because the switching frequency becomes higher than the fundamental frequency component of the output current.
 Thus, it is impossible to detect the filter capacitor average current per the switching period due to the current detection delay time.
-In Fig. 3 (a) and (b), it is possible to detect the average filter capacitor current as a sinusoidal wave, when the detection delay time is 0 s or half period of carrier (6.25 μs).
-However, the detection point of the output current is different from the average value, i.e. the filter capacitor current detection value becomes nonsinusoidal wave, when the detection delay time of the filter capacitor current becomes longer as shown in Fig. 3 (c) as 10 μs.
+In Fig. 3 (a) and (b), it is possible to detect the average filter capacitor current as a sinusoidal wave when the detection delay time is 0 s or half the carrier period (6.25 us).
+However, the detection point of the output current is different from the average value, i.e., the filter capacitor current detection value becomes a non-sinusoidal wave when the detection delay time of the filter capacitor current becomes longer, as shown in Fig. 3(c) as 10 μs.
 Thus, it is impossible to detect the filter capacitor average current due to the above problem.
 As a result, the inverter output voltage THD becomes worse.
-It is necessary to apply the multi-rate sampling for the average capacitor current detection [11]-[12], in order to solve above problem.
+It is necessary to apply multirate sampling for the average capacitor current detection (11, 12) to solve above problem.

-B. Proposed Open-loop-based Island-mode Voltage Control
+3.2 Proposed Open-loop-based Island-mode Voltage Control